BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 These 'documentaries' were not only entertaining, but they also sparked my interest in geopolitics, the history of religion, history in general, and even philosophy.
 They managed to make historical events captivating, and I often wished that my history classes were similarly engaging.
 Fortunately, I never embraced the logic presented in these films; for me, they remained within the realm of entertainment but I could see how easy it is to fall for them on an emotional level.
-Interestingly, years later, when a real plot unfolded to deceive the public (and other nations) into supporting the war in Iraq, there was no corresponding emergence of conspiracy theories like those seen previously.
+Interestingly, years later, when a real plot unfolded to deceive the public (and other nations) into supporting the war against Iraq, there was no corresponding emergence of conspiracy theories like those seen previously.

 During the pandemic, I observed a repetition of history in the form of similar documentaries emerging, and I became interested in how they were designed and how they relate to the conspiratorial 'documentaries' I encountered in my childhood.
 Indeed, they bore striking similarities.